boyonpointe/Notch-a-French-flag/README.md

 - The figure in the middle row shows the proportion of each of the three fates at the 30 different cell sites using stacked bar plots

-- the figure at the bottom shows the variance of cell fates at each of the 30 sites.
+- The figure at the bottom shows the variance of cell fates at each of the 30 sites.